PPFerrari/migrate-mongo/README.md

   up(db) {
     // TODO write your migration here.
 Return a Promise (and/or use async & await).
     // See https://github.com/seppevs/migrate-mongo/#creating-a-new-migration-script
+    // When the script has to be executed in a transaction, the db variable will also
+    // contain the session for the transaction, to be passed as the last parameter of the
+    // operation function (in the example below, as last parameter of the updateOne function)
     // Example:
     // return db.collection('albums').updateOne({artist: 'The Beatles'}, {$set: {blacklisted: true}});
   },